RotimiBabalola/LinearRegression/README.md

-# Regression-Methods
+# ML-Methods
-This repository contains implementations of the following regression algorithms:
+This repository contains my implementations of the following algorithms for the Machine Learning Specialization on Coursera:
  * Linear Regression (Using Gradient descent)
  * Logistic Regression (Using Gradient ascent)
  * K-Nearest Neighbours